pokt-network/docs/paths/node-runner/zero-to-node/5-1-testing.md

 }
 ```

-These commands let you know the node running and connected to the network but you'll also want to make sure your node is accessible other nodes.
+These commands let you know the node running and connected to the network but you'll also want to make sure your node is accessible to other nodes.

 ## Make sure your node is visible to other nodes

-To test and confirm you node is visible to other nodes on the public network, you'll make an HTTP request using the public DNS name for the node.
+To test and confirm your node is visible to other nodes on the public network, you'll make an HTTP request using the public DNS name for the node.
 You can use the following command to make that request.
 Just change the `pokt001.pokt.run` and to the DNS name for your node.

 ```bash
 curl https://pokt001.pokt.run:8081/v1